italobusi/actn-wdm-pluggable-modelling/draft-rokui-ccamp-actn-wdm-pluggable-modelling.md

 ~~~~
 {: #figure-optical-pluggable-manifest title="Coherent Pluggable Manifest"}

-In essence, the introduction of the concept of "Coherent pluggable manifest" substantially streamlines the definition and application of these modes, encompassing both STANDARD and NON-STANDARD operational-mode.

-Below a few examples are provided to demonstrate the concept of the "Coherent Pluggable Manifest". {{figure-optical-pluggable-manifest-example_1}} illustrates the content of a manifest record for NON-STANDARD operational-mode 0x3E which is defined by OIF forum.
-In practice this operational mode is supported by almost all coherent pluggables.
-The detail information for this operational-mode can be found at {{SFF8024}} Table 4-7.
+Below are several examples that demonstrate the concept of the "Coherent Pluggable Manifest." {{figure-optical-pluggable-manifest-example_1}} illustrates the content of a manifest record for operational mode 0x3E, as defined by the OIF forum.
+This operational mode is widely recognized and supported by nearly all coherent pluggable devices.
+Detailed information regarding this operational mode can be found in {{SFF8024}}, Table 4-7.

 ~~~~
 organization-id:  OIF
 operational-mode: 0x3E
-type: NON-STANDARD
+// Photonic/Optical capabilities attributes
 list of attributes
       modulation: DP-16QAM
       bit-rate: 478.75 Gbps
       baud-rate: 59.84375 Gbd
       more attributes ...
+// Configuration attributes
+// Monitored attributes PM collection
+// Monitored attributes Threshold setting
 ~~~~
 {: #figure-optical-pluggable-manifest-example_1 title="Coherent Pluggable Manifest Defined by OIF"}

-{{figure-optical-pluggable-manifest-example_2}} is anther manifest record where the Vendor-X has defined a NON-STANDARD operational-mode 0x22.
-In this case, Vendor-X defines all the attributes related to operational-mode 0x22 which might not be supported by other pluggable vendors.
+{{figure-optical-pluggable-manifest-example_2}} is anther manifest record where the Vendor-X has defined the operational-mode 0x22.
+In this case, Vendor-X defines all the attributes related to this operational-mode, which might not be supported by other pluggable vendors.

 ~~~~
 organization: Vendor-X
 operational-mode: 0x22
-type: NON-STANDARD
+// Photonic/Optical capabilities attributes
 list of attributes
       modulation: 16-QAM
       bit-rate: 400 Gbps
       baud-rate: 56 GBd
       more attributes ...
+// Configuration attributes
+// Monitored attributes PM collection
+// Monitored attributes Threshold setting
 ~~~~
 {: #figure-optical-pluggable-manifest-example_2 title="Coherent Pluggable Manifest Example-2"}

-"{{figure-optical-pluggable-manifest-example_3}}" presents an example where the Vendor-Y has a coherent pluggable module with NON-STANDARD operational-mode 0x22 as well.
+"{{figure-optical-pluggable-manifest-example_3}}" presents an example where the Vendor-Y defined an operational-mode 0x22 as well.
 In this scenario, the organization associated with the pluggable module is Vendor-Y, which defined the same operational-mode 0x22 as "Vendor-X"

 It is important to note that while the operational-modes in both {{figure-optical-pluggable-manifest-example_2}} and {{figure-optical-pluggable-manifest-example_3}} share the same values, they are defined by different vendors.
 Consequently, these operational-modes are not related and may differ significantly in their attributes.
 In other words, although the semantics of these modes are identical, their actual content might vary significantly.
 This is one of the reasons that any record in Coherent Pluggable Manifest is uniquely identified by tuple [organization-id, operational-mode].

 ~~~~
 organization: Vendor-Y
 operational-mode: 0x22
+// Photonic/Optical capabilities attributes
 type: NON-STANDARD
 list of attributes
       modulation: QPSK
       bit-rate: 800 Gbps
       baud-rate: 96 GBd
       more attributes ...
+// Configuration attributes
+// Monitored attributes PM collection
+// Monitored attributes Threshold setting
 ~~~~
 {: #figure-optical-pluggable-manifest-example_3 title="Coherent Pluggable Manifest Example-3"}